The image of Colmez's Montreal functor: Banach space representations

-Proposition \ref{longproof} says that assumption (ii) in Theorem \ref{antiequiv} is satisfied.
+Proposition \ref{longproof} says that the assumption (ii) in Theorem \ref{antiequiv} is satisfied.
 Moreover, since $\wZ$ is noetherian and $\wE$ is a finitely generated $\wZ$-module we deduce that $\wE$ is left and right noetherian and hence any $\OO$-linear action of $\wE$ on a finite dimensional $L$-vector space is automatically continuous by Lemma \ref{toponmd2}.
-Thus it follows from Theorem \ref{antiequiv} and the claim that $\Ban^{\mathrm{adm. fl}}_{\dualcat(\OO)}/\Ker \md$ is anti-equivalent to the category of $\wE[1/p]$-modules of finite length.
-The assertion now follows from the Chinese remainder theorem applied to $\wZ[1/p]$. \end{proof}
+Thus it follows from Theorem \ref{antiequiv} and the claim that the functor $\md \mapsto \Pi(\md)$ induces an anti-equivalence of categories between the category of $\wE[1/p]$-modules of finite length and $\Ban^{\mathrm{adm. fl}}_{\dualcat(\OO)}/\Ker \md$.